Guy Endore: Hollywood

-Leftism
+Politics

-While he attended Columbia, he was drawn to the political left by Whittaker Chambers, who was a fellow student at the time, and by the harsh Great Depression world in which he lived.
-He would openly describe himself as opposed to capitalist class society and to imperialism, with all its racist foundations.
+While he attended Columbia, he was drawn to the political left by Whittaker Chambers, then a communist who was a fellow student, and by the harsh Great Depression world in which he lived.
+Endore would openly describe himself as opposed to capitalist class society and to imperialism, with what he believed were its racist foundations.
 While he lived in Hollywood, Endore was interviewed several times and wrote articles for multiple leftist publications, including Black and White, The New York Clipper and New Masses.

 Endore was a member of the Communist Party in Hollywood and was investigated by the House Un-American Activities Committee during its search for Communist infiltration of the film industry.
-He was, however, never called before a "witch-hunting committee" and did not spend any time in jail.
-Because of his Communist associations, some studios blacklisted him and he had to sell his screenplays under the pseudonym Harry Relis.
-(Relis was actually the husband of Endore's wife's eldest sister.)
+He was, however, never called to testify and did not spend any time in jail.
+Because of his Communist associations, some film studios blacklisted him and consequently he sold screenplays under the pseudonym Harry Relis, the name of a relative by marriage.
 However, he remained defiant, claiming that he was a failure as a human being if he was not subversive to everything that the HUAC stood for.
-After the release of Khrushchev's Secret Speech (1956), Endore abandoned the fight against the blacklist only a few years before the reinstatement of many leftist sympathizers in the film industry, which has cast him into obscurity among the more prominent pro-Communist writers.
+After the release of Khrushchev's Secret Speech (1956) which confirmed the reality of Stalin's abuses, Endore abandoned the fight against the blacklist only a few years before the reinstatement of many leftist sympathizers in the film industry, which has cast him into obscurity among the more prominent pro-Communist writers.

-Endore studied and was greatly inspired by Marx.
+Endore studied and was greatly inspired by Karl Marx.
 As Joseph Ramsey summarizes, he "called for 'a new school of Marxian historical fiction,' to be based in 'a study of original sources' so as 'to furnish reliable and powerful revolutionary weapons.'"
-Endore struggled, however, to produce significant works of leftist fiction and he often felt resigned to composing what he believed would sell, especially after the public failure of Babouk, with its more explicitly sympathetic depiction of the Haitian Revolution.
-He retained his profound interest in historical subjects throughout his career.
+Endore struggled, however, to produce significant works of leftist fiction and he often felt resigned to composing what he believed would sell, especially after the public failure of his anti-slavery novel Babouk, with its more explicitly sympathetic depiction of the Haitian Revolution.
+Endore retained his profound interest in historical subjects throughout his career.

 He had strong related interests, intellectual and moral, in mysticism, yoga, vegetarianism, theosophy and anti-vivisectionism.
-In the "About the Author" section that concludes the 1941 Pocket Books edition of The Werewolf of Paris he describes himself as "to a large extent a vegetarian, a teetotaler, a non-smoker.
+In the "About the Author" section that concludes the 1941 Pocket Books edition of The Werewolf of Paris Endore describes himself as "to a large extent a vegetarian, a teetotaler, a non-smoker.
 In giving up, with occasional exceptions, the use of meat, liquor, and tobacco, I feel that I have added to the happiness I derive from living."
 He concludes, "In politics I tend toward communism and the establishment of the classless society."